cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 The number of epochs to train.

 ## evaluator
-The fully qualified class name (fqcn) and optional kwargs to a class class that extends `juneberry.evaluator.Evaluator`.
+The fully qualified class name (fqcn) and optional kwargs to a class that extends `juneberry.evaluator.Evaluator`.
-Juneberry has a variety of built in evaluators for the following platforms.
-The built in evaluators require no additional kwargs.
+Juneberry has a variety of built-in evaluators for the following platforms.
+The built-in evaluators require no additional kwargs.

 The basic evaluators for the platforms are: